namalkanti/namalkanti.github.io/content/articles/Lab/DesignPatternsInRust.md

 make this possible.
 This kind of object transformation feels somewhat like a fusion of functional and object-oriented programming.
 But using types to denote state means the Rust compiler can step in and recognize when something is being used in a way that it shouldn't.
-But behavior is still tied to each state object so changing and add states is the same as the state pattern.
+But behavior is still tied to each state object so changing and adding states is the same as the state pattern.

 This was a very useful example and I'm interested to see how my own project might